We hope you enjoy reading this article.

 Take the following steps to get the contract address:

-• Copy it and paste it in a variable called ’const contractAddress‘.
+• Copy it and paste it into a variable called ’const contractAddress‘.

 Repeat the process for all functions.
 See the reference article for detailed coding instructions.
 Your project of converting a web application to a decentralized application is now complete.

-Ethereum DApp development and coding smart contract are niche skills, and skilled developers are typically overbooked.
+Ethereum DApp development and coding smart contracts are niche skills, and skilled blockchain developers are typically overbooked.
 You will also need project managers with blockchain development as well as relevant industry experience, and that‘s a hard combination to find.

-If you are unable to find the right developers then consider getting professional help to turn your app into a decentralized web app.
+If you are unable to find the right developers, consider getting professional help to turn your app into a decentralized web app.

 What is a DApp?

-DApp stands for Decentralized Application.
-A DApp is an application that is run on a decentralized blockchain network of computers where No one entity controls the majority of crypto tokens.
+DApp stands for Decentralized Application, which runs on a decentralized blockchain network of computers where no one entity controls the majority of crypto tokens.
 DApps utilize blockchain networks such as the Ethereum network.
 While the front-end code can be in any language, its back-end code must comprise smart contracts.
-The app must use a crypto token created using a standard cryptographic algorithm, for e.g. ’proof of work‘ (POW).
+The app must use a crypto token created using a standard cryptographic algorithm, e.g.,’ proof of work‘ (POW).

 Can you convert a web application into a DApp?